gopalpatil0318/NewsApi-ReactApp/README.md

-# Tour Planning App
+# News Application

-This project is a simple React application that allows users to view a list of tours, read more about each tour, and remove tours they are not interested in.
+This project is a simple React application that allows users to view a list of news articles, read more about each article, and filter articles by category.

 ## Technologies Used
 - React